 Rabbi Sharon Ballan

-My family joined that synagogue, and I proudly chanted from the Torah at my Bat Mitzvah, something that most young Jewish women weren’t doing in the early ’70s.
-Becoming a rabbi never crossed my mind then, because there were no female rabbi role models for me.
+Rabbi Ballan grew up on Long Island.
+Her family was active in a Reform synagogue, where she proudly chanted Torah at her Bat Mitzvah, something that most young Jewish women weren’t doing in the early ’70s.
+Becoming a rabbi never crossed her mind then, because there were no female rabbi role models for her.

 Email: rabbi@templebethsholom.org